spar65/spehar-portfolio/README-Projects.md

 _Based in Austin, Texas | Available for consulting and custom AI agent development_

 *© 2025 Gidanc AI LLC.
 Defining the path, creating the hope, delivering the dream.*

+I'll review the GiDanc AI website and create an entry for your project list.Let me search for more information about GiDanc AI to create a comprehensive entry.Based on the information I gathered from the GiDanc AI website and my research, here's a comprehensive project entry for your portfolio:

+---